IBM-Watson/wex-appbuilder-samples/distance_display/README.md

 ![Widget In Action](distance_widget.png)

-There are three user-adjustable parameters in the widget.
+There are three user-changeable variables in the widget.
 The first, `how_many_to_show` sets the number of countries shown in the widget.
 The second, `output_format`, defines the distance output format.
 This can be in miles, feet, meters, kilometers, or rods.
 The last